-Engage with Ana Mendieta’s video work Fundamendo de Palo Monte: Silueta Series (Gunpowder Works) in a deeper way in this free workshop exploring themes of home, belonging, and one’s relationship to the earth and land.
-Participants will start by viewing Fundamento de Palo Monte together and will then be led through yoga exercises to synchronize the mind and body before proceeding into a story-circle discussion facilitated by teaching artists and Museum educators.
-The discussion will be guided by prompts relating to Mendieta’s work and ideas of home, land, and belonging.
+Engage with Ana Mendieta’s film Fundamendo de Palo Monte: Silueta Series (Gunpowder Works) in a deeper way during “Gallery Flow,” a free workshop where you are invited to explore the idea of home and belonging, and your relationship to the earth.
+You will view the film with others and then be led through yoga exercises to synchronize your mind and body before proceeding into a story-circle discussion facilitated by teaching artists and a Museum educator.
+The discussion will be guided by prompts relating to Mendieta’s work.

-Finally, participants will create their own siluetas and create tracings of their bodies on paper and infuse them with their reflections on Fundamendo de Palo Monte and the following conversations by drawing, collaging, and weaving materials into their tracings.
-Throughout the program, participants will gain a deeper understanding of the relationship between art, mental health, and wellness while practicing mindfulness techniques from a trauma-informed perspective.
+Finally, you will create your own silueta—a tracing of your body on paper—and infuse it with your reflections on Fundamendo de Palo Monte and the following conversations by drawing, collaging, and weaving materials into your tracing.
+Throughout the program you will gain a deeper understanding of Mendieta’s work and the relationship among art, mental health, and wellness while practicing mindfulness techniques.

 Reserve your place for Sunday, June 15, HERE.